How to Laugh in Different Languages

 We added this one in so that if you see it, you’ll know what it means.
 But if you use this one with Gen Z, you will immediately be called old.

-Some Jokes to laugh in English
+Some Jokes in English to Make People Laugh

 Now we can’t talk about laughing without giving you some jokes to use.
 Here are some good ones.